-- 1. Minimum genset load. - 2.
-Genset1 rating.
+- 1. Minimum genset load.

+- 2. Genset1 rating.

+- 3. PV P reference.

+- 4. Battery P reference.

 From the example above it can be seen that ECpvX is now using a Minimum genset load of 35% regardless of whatever value is selected under Settings.
 In case the input1 on PV meter1 is removed the ECpvX will again follow the value selected under Settings.
 This can be useful in case gensets have different Minimum genset operating levels or if it is allowed in certain periods to operate genset(s) at a lower level.